o-ran-sc/nonrtric/dashboard/README.md

-# O-RAN-SC RIC Dashboard Web Application
+# O-RAN-SC NonRT RIC Dashboard Web Application

-The O-RAN SC RIC Dashboard provides administrative and operator functions for a radio access network (RAN) controller.
+The O-RAN NonRT RIC Dashboard provides administrative and operator functions for a radio access network (RAN) controller.
 This web app consists of an Angular (version 8) front end and a Java (version 11) Spring-Boot (version 2.1) back end.